-Lisa A. Miles is a professional creative artist based in Pittsburgh, Pa.
+Lisa A. Miles is a musician and writer based in Pittsburgh, Pa.
 She received a B.A. in English from Youngstown State University, with an Applied Music minor and teaching certifications in two states.
-Lisa has been a professional in the Creative Arts and Professional Development for over 25 years, uniquely blending her interest and expertise in the arts, humanities, writing, self and professional development, and mental health.
-Lisa has composed, performed and produced music and cross-disciplinary pieces (including collaboration with Jungian therapists); researched and written two books; advises in self-development, works therapeutically and consults and lectures extensively.
+Since even before college, Lisa has been uniquely blending her interest and expertise in the arts and humanities, music and writing.
+As a classical and electric violinist she has composed, performed and produced solo and collaborative music and cross-disciplinary pieces (including work with everyone from choreographers to Jungian therapists to post-punk bands).
+She has two published books, and she counsels in mental health.

-As a violinist and conceptual artist since 1987, Lisa has been writing original music, often in collaboration with film, theatre, visual and movement artists.
+As a violinist and conceptual artist, Lisa has been writing original music, often in collaboration with film, theatre, visual and movement artists.
 October 2011 brought her international CD release, NALADA on Ravello Records, new music label of PARMA Recording.
 Support for this came in part by the Joe Strummer Foundation for New Music.
-Lisa has been performing at select locations to celebrate this release, including at the acclaimed Cornelia Street Cafe in NYC’s Greenwich Village.
+Lisa performed at select locations to celebrate this release, including at the acclaimed Cornelia Street Cafe in NYC’s Greenwich Village.
 She also played at storied, long-standing bastion for independent bands, Cedars Lounge in Youngstown, OH and at The Venue of Emerging Arts in Johnstown, PA.

-Following up her two books, Lisa has potential plans to write a few others– a sequel and other related work to “Resurrecting Allegheny City,” a memoir-work in progress, and most significantly currently, “Creative Folly: The Illusory Support of Artists by American Arts Organizations & Funders.”
+Following up her two books, Lisa has been thinking about writing “Creative Folly: The Illusory Support of Artists by American Arts Organizations & Funders” (Abstract of which has been already posted), but has been delayed due to the track back to her original music taking precedence in 2015 .
 The latter work is one Lisa has been contemplating ever since “This Fantastic Struggle,” made more relevant with recent professional developments in her work life and the Occupy Wall Street Movement, and one she feels of great import.
-She has also been blogging extensively since the summer of 2011 on her own (this) site and beginning prior to that, her writings have been posted by WORK Magazine, Daily Kos and others.
+She has written on and published extensively online, with postings by WORK Magazine, the David & Goliath project and others.

 Lisa had an extensive two-year consulting contract with Talent Curve Solutions (out of Pittsboro, NC), coaching CWA (Communications Workers of America) Union members on all areas of Personal & Professional Development (something she has done professionally since the late ’80s with work at Chatham College).
 She conducted on-site and online counseling, workshops and presentations, as well as did assessments related to personality and career transition interests.

-She has been an adjunct lecturer for the University of Pittsburgh in a Library Science/ History class (2010 & ’11).
-She was an invited speaker Spring of 2010 at the Pennsylvania Hospital/University of Pennsylvania’s History of Women’s Health Conference in Philadelphia, and was also for the second time an invited panelist for Seton Hill University’s Women in Art panel Fall 2009.
+Lisa presented June 2010 at the annual conference of The Historical Society (Boston-based) in Washington, D.C. on “Stimulating Communities Via Their History,” based on her second book.
+She has been an ongoing adjunct lecturer for the University of Pittsburgh in a Library Science/ History class.
+Lisa was an invited speaker Spring of 2010 at the Pennsylvania Hospital/University of Pennsylvania’s History of Women’s Health Conference in Philadelphia, and was also for the second time an invited panelist for Seton Hill University’s Women in Art panel Fall 2009.